Walking Liberty Half Dollar Values Guide

 Weinman’s design was praised for its bold and intricate details and stood out for its artistry and symbolism.

-After the Commission of Fine Arts approved the design, the U.S. Mint Director and Treasury Secretary approved it and finalized the fit or pr
+After the Commission of Fine Arts approved the design, the U.S. Mint Director and Treasury Secretary approved it and finalized the details for production.

 1921 Walking Liberty